Adophilus/vals-project-writeup/writeup.md

 Moon, Y., Leung, C., Yuen, K., Ho, H., & Yu, X, (2000), “A CRM model based on voice over IP”, Canadian Conference on Electrical and Computer Engineering.
 Conference Proceedings.
 Navigating to a New Era (Cat.
 No.00TH8492), pp. 464-468.
 Khan, A.I., Qurashi, R. J and Khan, U. A. (2011).
 'A Comprehensive Study of Commonly Practiced Heavy and Light Weight Software Methodologies ', IJCSI International Journal of Computer Science Issues, 8(4), pp. [Online].
 Available at: https://arxiv.org/ftp/arxiv/papers/1111/1111.3001.pdf
 V. C. Buyut, S. H. Siadat, 2008, “2008 International Conference on Computer and Electrical Engineering, pp. 419-423.
 A. Bhondge, A. Bhatkar, 2015, “Interactive Voice Response System by Using Asterisk”,International Journal of Innovative
 A. Bhondge, A. Bhatkar, S. Fender, S. Thakre, M. Goel, (2015), “Interactive Voice Response System by Using Asterisk”,International Journal of Innovative Research in Computer and Communication Engineering, vol. 3, no. 3, pp. 665–688.
+Wenqing Zhang 2017 IOP Conf.
+Ser.: Earth Environ.
+Sci.
+100 012073, "Research on the Integration of IT Network Technology and TV Production and Broadcasting System", pp 3-4.